Photon1c/StockCandleWickAnalyzers/README.md

 Currently in the task pipeline:

-- Successfully upload image to imagekit.io and analyze with LLM. ✔️
+- [x] Successfully upload image to imagekit.io and analyze with LLM. ✔️
-- Generate sample output text files. ✔️
+- [x] Generate sample output text files. ✔️
+- [ ] Integrate image analysis with streamlined list iterator and report builder. ⏳

+> [!NOTE]
+> The results obtained from these scripts are not financial advice.

 ![Flow Diagram](media/aistockvision.png)
 ![Cover Image](media/coverimage.png)